Vishwanath26/Stock-Exchange/README.md

 ## Algorithm -
 For each stockExchangeOrder try to complete it using all possible options(other stockOrders) which are recorded after it.
-Iterate using two loops to cover each stockExchangeOrder.
+Time Complexity - O(n*n) as we are using two loops to iterate th stockExchangeOrders list

 ## Unit-Tests